NFL’s covid-testing plan could fuel spread, experts say, but it’s ‘where society is going’

 The league’s new plan places “a big bet on a number of assumptions,” said Asaf Bitton, executive director of Ariadne Labs and associate professor of health care policy at Harvard T.H.
 Chan School of Public Health.
 Among them: that the early data is right and omicron causes less severe disease, and that NFL players will reliably report their symptoms.
 “Whether it’s head injuries or some other illness, the culture of football doesn’t revolve around reporting every cough, ache or sniffle,” Bitton said.

-“If omicron is born out to be much more transmissible but less severe, that’s a win-win for everyone.
+“If omicron is borne out to be much more transmissible but less severe, that’s a win-win for everyone.
 In the short term, that’s a lot of ifs,” Bitton said, “and this strategy carries a risk of unintended consequences in the short term, even if it’s in the right direction long term.”

 Michael Mina, an epidemiologist advocate for widespread testing, said the league is not only going in the wrong direction, it’s sending the wrong message.
 He advocated for daily testing as omicron spreads.

-“At this point in the pandemic, why reduce testing?” said Mina, the chief science officer of eMed and a former public health professor at Harvard University.
+“At this point in the pandemic, why reduce testing?” said Mina, the chief science officer of eMed and a former public health professor at Harvard.
 “It’s finally becoming less expensive.
 The NFL can afford it.
 I wonder if they’re taking the approach of, ‘The more we test, the more we find people are positive, and we don’t want that.’ ”

 He added: “It’s not exactly setting the right public health tone.”